Nonprofit Audit vs. Financial Review and Rotating Audit Firms

 - Are financial statements prepared by a qualified accounting professional and reviewed by the Board of Directors regularly?

-- Are there strong internal controls and segregation of duties?
+- Are there strong internal controls?

 - Is the budget prepared and approved by the Board?
 Are variances explained and understood?